goshiphq/goship-cms/content/blog/getting-started-with-dropshipping.md

 ### Wide product selection

 Dropshipping businesses can easily ride the wave of viral and trending products.
 Once you find a supplier that stocks these products, you can add them to your online store listing without spending anything.
+This will also facilitate the buying experience for your customers as they will find many positions from their shopping lists gathered in one place.

 ### Great scalability

 The bulk of additional work involved with higher demand will fall mostly on your suppliers.
-While you will still need to research and stay up-to-date on the latest trends, this will give you more time to develop your brand image rather than developing products.
+While you still need to research and stay up-to-date on the latest trends, this will give you more time to develop your brand image rather than developing products.

 ## Challenges of Dropshipping